Angel in Realtime: Production and recording

 Angel in Realtime was recorded in various countries and took four years to complete.
-It was primarily self-produced at the band's own studio in London, however Peter Hutchings and Peter Katis are also credited for production on two tracks – Katis had mixed their first two albums.
+It was primarily self-produced at the band's studio in London, however Peter Hutchings and Peter Katis are also credited for production on two tracks – Katis had mixed their first two albums.
 With Le'aupepe as lead songwriter, the other band members had not heard the bulk of the lyricism until the final two weeks recording – he finished writing "Goal of the Century" the morning it was due to be produced.

 Sonically, the album relies heavily on samples of Indigenous music from the Pacific Islands, collected by English explorer and composer David Fanshawe.
 The band received permission from David's wife to use the recordings.
 Lead single "The Man Himself" employs recordings of an Imene tuki, a polyrhythmic hymn, from Mangaia in the Cook Islands.
-"In the Wake of Your Leave" features backing harmonies from the Auckland Gospel Choir and percussion by a number of drummers from the island, while "Spirit Boy" interpolates musician Shane McLean "speaking a Kōrero poem in the track’s breakdown before it gets swept up into string-laden revelry".
+"In the Wake of Your Leave" features backing harmonies from the Auckland Gospel Choir and percussion by a number of drummers from the island, while "Spirit Boy" interpolates musician Shane McLean "speaking a Kōrero poem in the track's breakdown before it gets swept up into string-laden revelry".

 Penultimate track "Hand of God" transitions into "Goal of the Century" – referencing Diego Maradona's suite of goals at the 1986 World Cup.
 The former features only Le'aupepe on vocals and piano with the gospel choir, while the resplendent final track hosts over a dozen guest musicians as well as the Budapest Film Orchestra on strings.

 The album has been described by music outlets as alternative rock, with elements of chamber pop, Britpop and Indigenous music.
 Some have also called Angel in Realtime a concept album.
 Andrew Tendell of NME noted a sonic shift compared to Go Farther in Lightness, writing the release of "The Angel of 8th Ave." was "marking a transition into their new sound", being their only new song that "sounds anything like [their] previous album".